-Get started with Cloudflare Waiting Room · Cloudflare Waiting Room docs
+Get started

 Step 3 — Activate your waiting room

-Depending on your queue method, you may deploy your waiting room differently.
+Depending on your queue activation , you may deploy your waiting room differently.

 Queue some visitors